 Engine Misfiring and Sluggish Performance

-Also, if you’re dealing with unusual engine performance issues, it might be due to a failed O2 sensor.
+Also, if you’re facing unusual engine performance issues, it might be due to a failed O2 sensor.

 How a 4-Wire Oxygen Sensor Works

-The oxygen sensor is located along your vehicle’s exhaust system.
+The oxygen sensor is located along a vehicle’s exhaust system.

 Some cars have up to four O2 sensors.
 Regardless, they can be categorized into wide and narrow bands.
 Either way, the sensing element is inside the sensor and covered with steel housing.
 When the O2 molecules run through the exhaust system, they reach this sensing element.
-If the air-fuel ratio is rich (not enough O2), the sensor will generate a voltage of 8000-1000mV.
+If the air-fuel ratio is rich (lack of O2), the oxygen sensor will generate a voltage of 8000-1000mV.

 Note: Oxygen sensors only operate effectively at a temperature above 600°F (~315°C).